SUMMER APPEAL 2025

 Since 2010, If Opera has been inspiring school children across Wiltshire and Somerset, providing opportunities for children to work alongside outstanding professional vocal animateurs, singers and musicians.
 With a proven track record for the quality of its performances, young artists programme and schools’ projects, we want to introduce many more young people to the wonder of opera, and our schools programme is central to this mission.

-This year's school projects were devised and led by charismatic soprano and founder director of Celebrate Voice Lynsey Docherty.
+This year's school projects were devised and led by charismatic soprano and founder director of Celebrate Voice, Lynsey Docherty.
 Lynsey has been a creative director for arts organisations across the UK, including the Royal Opera House, Grange Festival, and Dorset Opera as Director of Education.
 She has led all of If Opera’s past projects, joined recently by composer/lyricist Tim Gilvin and tenor Anthony Flaum.

 Learning from, working with, and performing alongside professionals, our aim is that pupils will gain confidence from being immersed in the performing arts.
 They work together in new ways to find means of self-expression, communication and engagement.
 Our projects aim to promote their imaginations and creativity, whilst immersing them in new music as well as giving them ownership of work they contribute to and create.